-Laboratories Research Outline Supervisors E-mail address Molecular and Cellular Biology By using biochemical and molecular & cellular biological techniques, we perform fundamental researches on roles of chromatin modifications in the control mechanism of life phenomena to happen at a cell level, e.g., DNA replication, transcription, DNA damage & repair, genome instability, and cell differentiation in animal cells.
-On the other hand, we aim at applying knowledge provided by these to the field over many divergences of bioscience and its related research area.
-In addition, we also devote to a study on action and utilization of vitamins and various functional ingredients derived from food.
-Professor Takebayashi Shin-ichiro stake@bio.mie-u.ac.jp Molecular Bioinformatics Current research projects of this laboratory are as follows: (1) genomic-scale analysis of bacterial gene and protein expression, (2) analysis of protein structure and function, (3) lignocellulosic biorefinery using Clostridium species, and (4) application of microbial calorimetry to the food science and the soil science.
+Laboratories Research Outline Supervisors E-mail address Molecular and Cellular Biology Our laboratory focuses on understanding the roles of chromatin modifications in regulating key cellular processes such as DNA replication, transcription, DNA repair, genome stability, and cell differentiation.
+We use cutting-edge techniques in biochemistry, molecular biology, and cell biology to explore these molecular mechanisms, with a particular emphasis on animal cells.
+Our research aims to advance fundamental knowledge and apply these insights across various fields of bioscience and related areas.
+In addition, we are exploring the potential roles of vitamins and bioactive compounds derived from food to unlock new applications in life sciences.
+Professor Takebayashi Shin-ichiro Assistant Professor Poonperm Rawin stake@bio.mie-u.ac.jp rawin.poonperm@bio.mie -u.ac.jp Molecular Bioinformatics Current research projects of this laboratory are as follows: (1) genomic-scale analysis of bacterial gene and protein expression, (2) analysis of protein structure and function, (3) lignocellulosic biorefinery using Clostridium species, and (4) application of microbial calorimetry to the food science and the soil science.
 Professor Suehara Ken-ichiro Associate Professor Miyake Hideo suehara@bio.mie-u.ac.jp miyake@bio.mie-u.ac.jp Biofunctional Chemistry Molecular interaction and/or recognition play an important role generally in the crucial situation for biological process.
 Our laboratory is focusing such molecular recognition from a viewpoint of organic chemistry.
 The host-cell recognition of bacteriophage and epidemic penetration of medical drugs are investigated for development of new drugs and functional material.
 In those studies, phages, bacterial cell, and animal skin are studied using methods of decompositional manner dearing organic molecules that function there.
 Application researches for developing a new method for organic synthesis of materials for drugs and exploring substances account for palatability of beverage are also our interest.
 Professor Inagaki Minoru inagaki@bio.mie-u.ac.jp Medicinal Chemistry This laboratory is focusing on 3D structure of drug molecule to develop more effective drugs with few side-effects.
 Molecular modeling, organic synthesis, biological evaluation, and 3D structural analysis of bioactive peptides are performed to optimize its 3D structure.
 These experiences help students to learn organic, biological, analytical, and computational chemistries, which are necessary for drug development.
 Associate professor Masuda Yuichi masuda@bio.mie-u.ac.jp